 - urania – a game of tossing the ball high up to make it difficult for players to catch it.

-In the whole of antiquity it was the most democratic type of game.
+In the whole of antiquity, it was the most democratic type of game.
 Even the greatest antique doctor after Hippocrates – Galen called her “a happy companion of people”.
-Everyone practiced this sport regardless of their social status.
+Everyone practised this sport regardless of their social status.
 Children and adults played football, strong and weak, rich and poor, women and men, free and slaves, intellectuals and poorly educated.